-This page is to explain some of the projects I’m working on right now, or which I may or may not start working on in the future.
+This page is to explain some of the projects I’m working on right now.

 Old Irish Harp Transcriptions Project

-This has been my main artistic and research project since Autumn 2019.
-I am searching for, identifying, categorising and analysing musical notations which appear to have been written down as live transcriptions of the playing of old Irish harp tradition-bearers.
-So far the only person I have identified as doing this is Edward Bunting, but I hope that in time I may identify such transcriptions made by other people in the late 18th or early 19th century.
+This was my main artistic and research project from Autumn 2019 through to Spring 2022, though it isn’t really finished and I will probably keep ticking along with it on and off.
+I have been searching for, identifying, categorising and analysing musical notations which appear to have been written down as live transcriptions of the playing of old Irish harp tradition-bearers.
+So far I have only found this kind of notation in the manuscripts of Edward Bunting.
+Mostly they seem to have been done by Edward Bunting himself, but I am starting to tentatively suggest one or two live transcriptions from harpers done for Bunting by other people.
+I hope that in time I may identify live transcriptions from harpers, made by other people in the 19th century, in other collections or archives.

-The main research aims of this project are to narrow down the evidence for what is old Irish harp performance style?
-By ruthlessly excluding consideration of harp tunes that are passed down to us as piano arrangements, or through the fiddle, pipe or song tradition, I hope that we can get a more focussed view of the idiomatic Irish harp style which came to an end in the early 19th century.
+The main research aims of this project are to narrow down the evidence for “what is old Irish harp performance style?”
+By ruthlessly excluding consideration of harp tunes that are passed down to us as piano arrangements, or through the fiddle, pipe or song tradition, I hope that we can get a more focussed view of the idiomatic Irish harp style which came to an end in the early 20th century.
 Creating a view of what the harp style is like will help inform revival attempts.